IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 • Use the Direcstaff ROI Calculator to model your specific scenario before committing to either path.

-Here's the reality: the cost of IT staffing agency Las Vegas services depends entirely on which engagement type you're using.
-Three primary structures exist, and each prices differently.
+Here's the reality: IT staffing agency engagement terms depend entirely on which model you're using.
+Three primary structures exist, and each works differently.

 Engagement Type Typical Fee Structure When You Pay Best For

-Contract / Staff Augmentation Competitive markup on pay rate (varies by role and engagement) Weekly, on hours worked Project-based work, backfill, surge capacity
+Contract / Staff Augmentation Competitive engagement rate (varies by role and engagement) Weekly, on hours worked Project-based work, backfill, surge capacity

-Direct Hire Percentage of first-year salary (discussed during engagement) One-time, on placement Permanent roles, core team builds
+Direct Hire Fee based on role complexity (discussed during engagement) One-time, on placement Permanent roles, core team builds

-Retained Executive Search Percentage of first-year comp, paid in milestones 1/3 upfront, 1/3 on shortlist, 1/3 on start VP-level and above, niche technical leadership
+Retained Executive Search Retained fee paid in milestones 1/3 upfront, 1/3 on shortlist, 1/3 on start VP-level and above, niche technical leadership

-Put numbers on it.
-If a senior network engineer role sits unfilled for eight weeks while your internal team sources, screens, and interviews, the productivity gap and delayed project delivery typically cost more than the agency fee.
+If a senior network engineer role sits unfilled for eight weeks while your internal team sources, screens, and interviews, the productivity gap and delayed project delivery typically exceed the agency fee.
 That vacancy cost is what makes the agency model work financially.

-For contract placements, the bill rate includes employer payroll taxes, workers' comp, benefits administration, and recruiter time.
-You don't carry any of that overhead — the agency does.
+For contract placements, the engagement rate includes employer payroll taxes, workers' comp, benefits administration, and recruiter time.
+You don't carry any of that overhead; the agency does.
 That transfer of administrative burden and employment risk is a significant part of the value.

-What Does a Typical Agency Fee Look Like?
+What Does a Typical Agency Engagement Look Like?

-For direct hire, IT staffing agency fees are calculated as a percentage of the placed candidate's first-year base salary.
+For direct hire, IT staffing agency fees are based on the role's complexity, seniority, and market conditions.
 Retained executive search fees reflect the deeper research and market mapping required.
-Contract bill rates include the agency's cost of employment, compliance, and sourcing — the specifics vary by role complexity and industry vertical.
+Contract engagement pricing includes the agency's cost of employment, compliance, and sourcing; the details vary by role complexity and industry vertical.
 Contact us for transparent pricing on your specific search.

-$0Upfront cost — you pay only when a position is successfully filled
+Zero RiskUpfront: you pay only when a position is successfully filled (contingency model)

-100%Of employer burden (taxes, benefits, workers' comp) transferred to the agency on contract placements
+Full TransferOf employer burden (taxes, benefits, workers' comp) shifts to the agency on contract placements

-Those numbers are fairly consistent across national agencies.
+Fee structures are fairly consistent across national agencies.
 What varies is what you actually get for that fee.
 Our team has been in the IT staffing industry since 1996.
 That means active pipelines across seven industry verticals, including banking and finance, insurance, telecom, and others.
 A shallow pipeline means a longer time-to-fill.
-That's where the real cost comparison shifts in a hurry.
+That's where the real comparison shifts in a hurry.

 Vibrant sign of the Pinball Hall of Fame in Las Vegas, Nevada, captured outdoors in daylight.